 Mike has been performing professional comedy and improvisation for over thirty years, so don’t expect him to stand behind a podium and read from a script.
 And don’t expect a soothing English accent, either, like a narrator from a PBS nature special.
 Inspirational, hilarious, and often quite moving, Mike speaks passionately about his time in the wilds of Chicago and the natural wonders of the region, including a blue melting flower and a spear-like grass seed that drills itself into the soil.
 And if that’s not enough, Mike will read his poetry and excerpts from the book.

 “My Journey into the Wilds of Chicago” will easily appeal to nature lovers, photographers, and anyone who appreciates art and the sublime.
 If PBS nature programs are your thing, then this performance is definitely for you—well, unless you require an English accent.

-There are two show durations: 1 hour and 90 minutes.
+The show lasts 90 minutes.
 If time remains, Mike will gladly take questions from the audience.

 This nature program is appropriate for audiences of all ages.

 Interested in booking Mike?
 Begin by clicking here to tell us about your event.